nomi-nonsz/kruti-list/README.md

+## Project delayed

+I still have quite limited knowledge to implement a backend for Node.js.

+- [x] Static web
+- [x] Not suitable for important list
+- [x] Only for personal use
+- [x] Will not be saved to the server

+The project was released but postponed until I can learn database and OAuth. or not taken care of forever??

 # Kruti list

 Kruti list is a **free**, **simple**, and **open-source** to-do-list app that can do something even better.
 You can share, publish, or just keep it to yourself.